aws-observability/aws-otel-helm-charts/charts/adot-exporter-for-eks-on-ec2/documentation/metrics_to_cloudwatch_amp.md

-# Sending EKS cluster on EC2 metrics to CloudWatch and Amazon Managed Prometheus(AMP)
+# Sending EKS cluster on EC2 metrics to CloudWatch and Amazon Managed Service for Prometheus(AMP)

 ## Install Chart